zachdj/Hasu/README.md

 ### On Windows:

-`conda env create -f environment.win.yml`
+`conda env create -f environment.yml`

 This will create a conda environment named `hasu` with the required dependencies.
 The environment can be activated with

 `conda activate hasu`

+## Development Notes

+Dono where else to put these for now

+### Running an agent

+`python -m pysc2.bin.agent --map DefeatRoaches --agent hasu.agents.a2c.A2CAgent`

+### listing actions

+`python -m pysc2.bin.valid_actions`